alexkasko/query-string-builder/README.md

 `ExpressionList` is printed to `expr_1, expr_2, ... expr_N`.

+Expression lists also may have prefixes (`listWithPrefix` and `orderBy` methods), prefix will be printed before non empty conditions list and will be omitted if conditions list is empty.

 ####extending library with new expression

 `QueryBuilder` uses only `Expression` and `ExpressionList` interfaces and knows nothing about implementations.
 It also doesn't do any operations on expressions (or lists) besides printing them using `toString` method.
-Methods `add` and `comma` was added directly to interfaces to simplify expressions building - you may ignore them in your implementations.
+Methods `and` and `add` was added directly to interfaces to simplify expressions building - you may ignore them in your implementations.

 License information